Willson Contreras Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in MLB.

-- The Pirates have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.
+- The Pirates' 4.54 team ERA ranks 21st across all league pitching staffs.

-- Pirates pitchers combine to allow the ninth-fewest home runs in baseball (139 total, 1.1 per game).
+- Pirates pitchers combine to allow 140 home runs (1.1 per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.